GÄRSTHORN

 • Destination: Salwald

-A challenging hike with great views.
-Even if the Gärsthorn (2'926 m) does not reach the 3,000 metre mark, this hike is definitely worth doing.
+A brisk hike with a great view.
+Even though the Gärsthorn at 2,926 m does not reach the 3,000-meter mark, it is definitely worth taking this hike.

-The hike up the Gärsthorn is strenuous, but the view from the summit makes up for all the effort.
+The hike to the Gärsthorn is demanding, but the view from the summit compensates for all the hardships.

-You can reach the Salwald restaurant by car.
-From here, the trail climbs up to Alpe Brischeru and on to the summit.
-The path is marked in red and white up to the Brischeru, from there to the summit it is a mountain hiking trail with blue and white markings.
-The hike leads through larch forests, across alpine meadows and finally over a stony, rather steep ascent to the summit.
+You can drive to the Salwald restaurant.
+From there, the ascent begins towards the Alpe Brischeru and further up to the summit.
+The path is marked red and white up to Brischeru, and from there to the summit it is a mountain trail marked blue and white.
+The hike leads through larch forests, over alpine meadows, and finally over a rocky, rather steep ascent to the summit.
 An experience for all experienced hikers!

 Good to know